Phoenix (Japanese TV series)

 is a 13-episode 2004 anime series based on the manga of the same name by Osamu Tezuka.
 It was developed by Tezuka Productions and directed by Ryōsuke Takahashi, and originally broadcast in Japan on NHK BShi.
-A short film by the same staff as the TV series, Phoenix: Robe of Feathers, was released on July 17, 2004.
+A short film by the same staff as the TV series based on the 1971 short Phoenix: Robe of Feathers, was released on July 17, 2004.

 The series was first distributed in the United States in 2007 by AnimeWorks, and a Blu-ray release by Media Blasters was announced in 2019.
 As of 2023, the series is also available on Crunchyroll.
 In a 2019 social media post, the Embassy of Japan in Jamaica announced that Phoenix was among the anime series broadcast by CVM Television.